A faculty admissions panel reviews applicants based on the following criteria:

 - Performance in graduate coursework indicating a strong ability to be successful in doctoral-level studies.

 - Evidence of speaking and writing ability in English demonstrated by a writing sample.
 A published article or graduate research paper is required for review.

 - Christian maturity that is appropriate for leadership.

 - Administrative leadership or related experience in a Christian school, college, or training agency.

 - Graduate Record Exam (GRE) results with a desired minimum of the 50th percentile on Verbal and on Analytical, or a Miller Analogies Test (MAT) score with a desired minimum of the 50th percentile.
 The exam must have been taken within the last five years.

 - Indication that the applicant will make a significant contribution to the future of Christian education through completion of a doctoral degree.
-This is evaluated through a required telephone interview with program faculty members.
+This is evaluated through a required personal interview with program faculty members.